lahm86/RectanglePacker/README.md

 # Usage
 This application uses a MIT license as described in the LICENSE file.
 Follow the steps below to download and use the application.

-_Prerequisites_
-* Windows 7 SP1, Windows 8.1, Windows 10
-* .NET Framework 4.7.2

-_Install Steps_
-* Download the latest release from https://github.com/lahm86/RectanglePacker/releases
-* Extract the zip file to any location on your PC.

-### Library
 To use RectanglePacker in your own solution, after making a reference to RectanglePacker.dll:

 * Implement `IRectangle` in your solution to use as the basis for the rectangles you wish to pack.
 Alternatively, simply use or extend `DefaultRectangle`.